truce-audio/truce/docs/gui/egui.md

 # egui Integration

-[egui](https://github.com/emilk/egui) is an immediate-mode GUI library.
-`truce-egui` wraps it as a truce `Editor`, giving you access to egui's full widget library, layout system, text input, and ecosystem while retaining truce's parameter binding and host integration.
+[egui](https://github.com/emilk/egui) is an immediate-mode GUI library with a huge widget ecosystem. `truce-egui` wraps it as a truce editor, so you get access to all of egui's widgets, layout system, and third-party crates while truce handles the window embedding and parameter automation.

-## When to Use egui
+## When to use egui

-Use egui when you need capabilities beyond the built-in GUI:
+Pick egui when you need more than the built-in GUI offers:

-- Custom layouts (tabs, scrolling, collapsible sections)
+- Custom layouts (tabs, scrolling, collapsible panels)
 - Text input fields
-- Dropdown menus, graphs, tables, color pickers
+- Graphs, tables, color pickers
-- Any third-party egui crate
+- Any widget from the egui ecosystem

 ## Setup

-Add `truce-egui` and `egui` to your plugin's `Cargo.toml`:
+Add these to your plugin's `Cargo.toml`:

 ```toml
 [dependencies]